aarac/ArmDominance/README.md

 * [Instructions](#instructions)

 # Introduction
-This repository contains an example code on performing Statistical Shape Analysis on shape data.
-The data we use in the script is different triangle shapes with their coordinates.
+This repository contains an demo example code on performing Statistical Shape Analysis on shape data.
+The data we use in the script is an illustrative triangle shapes dataset with their coordinates.

 This script will demonstrate how Statistical Shape Analysis can be used on shape data by computing the shape coordinates into tangent coordinates, which allows us to implement other statistical methods, such as PCA and LDA, and analyze shape data.